StuartsProjects/GPSTutorial/Readme.md

 ## GPS Tutorial

 On public forums, such as Arduino, I see great many posts along the lines of 'My GPS does not work'.
-Most often people connect a GPS to an Arduino,  load up a complete application and find it does not work, there is no GPS location reported.
-Sometimes people the sensible thing and load one of the simple examples that comes with an Arduino library, but still they find their GPS 'does not work'
+Most often constructors connect a GPS to an Arduino,  load up a complete application and find it does not work, there is no GPS location reported.
+Sometimes they do the sensible thing and load one of the simple examples that comes with an Arduino library, but still they find their GPS 'does not work'

 The first troubleshooting step is to realise that the GPS will probably only work when it's outside with a good view of the sky.
 It matters little how much you think you want or need the GPS to work indoors, take it outside.